Raullize/deep-focus/README.en.md

 - **Desktop Version (Web)**: Full functionality including sound and system notifications even when the tab is in the background or the browser is minimized.

-- **Mobile Version**: Due to limitations imposed by mobile browsers for battery saving and performance, it is currently **not possible to play sounds in the background** when the app is not in focus or the device is locked.
+- **Mobile Version**: Background notifications may vary between mobile devices in the current version.
+Behavior depends on the browser and energy-saving settings of each device.

 ### Mobile Version Roadmap